Shan (surname)

 Most of people of the Shan surname live in Shandong, Henan and Hebei.
 However, some people bearing the Shan surname can be found in Taiwan and overseas Chinese communities throughout the world.

-Some ethnic peoples adopted "Shan" as their surname but its pronunciation is mostly "Chan".
+Some Mandarin-speaking peoples adopted "Shan" as their surname; its pronunciation in Cantonese is "Seen"（the Cantonese pronunciation is as same as the word "善”，which means kind in english） and often transliterated as "Sin".
 Some Manchu and Hui people choose "Shan" as their family name, but their population is small.
 Majority of the Shan are Han Chinese and they can trace their origin to the Zhou dynasty.

 The character 单/單 is also pronounced dān when not a surname.